kaohl/masters-thesis-software-evaluation/README.md

 - Clone the build framework into a directory of your choice and set the DAIVY_HOME environment variable to the absolute path of the top-level directory of the cloned repository.
 It is recommended to add this variable to the *.bashrc* file in your home directory for a smoother user experience.

 ## Procedure
+Please understand that you will need to read the scripts to get a better understanding of how the implementation works.
+When everything is set up, refactoring and benchmarking can be batched and run automatically.
+However, manual intervention is required to configure experiments and analyse results.
+You will need to learn the input/output relation of all the main scripts mentioned below to successfully execute an experiment.

+To execute an experiment we perform the following steps:
-1. Create an *experiments* directory, for example, by running *generate_experiment.py* after adapting it to your needs:
+1. Create an *experiments* directory, for example, by running *generate_experiment.py* after adapting it to your experiment:
 ```
 ./generate_experiment.py
 ```